Molokaʻi: Economy

 Over the years Molokai Ranch has also acted as a developer, establishing hotels and related amenities for resort tourists on their property.
 The local indigenous community fought for many decades to inhibit the development by Molokai Ranch in order to preserve their community and unique way of life.
 In some cases, protests have become violent, such as fence cutting, poisoning of the Ranch's exotic African Safari animals in 1994, an arson attack in Kaupoa in 1995, and the destruction of 5 mi of Ranch water pipes in 1996.

 In 2007, community residents organized the "Save Laʻau Point" movement to oppose Molokai Ranch's attempt to expand its resort operation.
 As a result, on March 24, 2008, Molokai Ranch, then the island's largest employer, decided to shut down all resort operations, including hotels, movie theater, restaurants, and golf course, and dismiss 120 workers.
 In September 2017 the company that owns Molokai Ranch, Singapore-based Guoco Leisure Ltd, put this 55575 acre property, encompassing 35% of the island of Molokaʻi, on the market for $260 million.
 After years of neglect, residents have organized and formed the Molokai Heritage Trust to determine how to eventually buy back the land, return it to the stewardship of the local community, and protect it from exploitation.

-Due to the fight against development and tourism, Molokaʻi has Hawaii's highest unemployment rate.
+Due in large part to the fight against development and tourism, Molokaʻi has Hawaii's highest unemployment rate.
 The residents have fought hard to maintain a lifestyle based on indigenous subsistence practices.
 This lifestyle is not without challenges, however, and many live below the federal poverty line.
 One third of its residents use food stamps.
 As of 2014, the largest industry on the island is seed production for Monsanto and Mycogen Seeds, including GMO seeds.